-AELA is committed to working in partnership with people from Australia’s First Nations.
-We pay our respects to all the First Nations peoples and to Elders past and present who, for millennia, have been stewards of the land now called Australia.
+AELA is committed to working in partnership with First Nations Peoples.
+We pay our respects to all the First Nations Peoples and to Elders past and present who, for millennia, have sustainably managed the land and sea country of the continent now called Australia.

 Our program ‘Future Dreaming’ aims to offer a space for non-Indigenous and Indigenous people to work together, as equal partners, in a respectful spirit of cross cultural learning and sharing.
 We believe that it is only by working together that we can create the unique, Earth-centred governance systems that will help us build a healthy, long-term relationship with the Earth community.